 Things You Should Know

-Firefox account information.
-These Services require a Firefox account, which sends Mozilla your email address, locale, and IP address.
-Learn more about Firefox Account data practices.
+Mozilla account information.
+These services require a Mozilla account, which sends Mozilla your email address, locale, and IP address.
+Learn more about Mozilla Account data practices.

 Payment information.
-When you subscribe to the Services, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
+When you subscribe to services that require a paid subscription, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and the status of your account’s subscription.
 Mozilla does not store your full payment details.

 Technical data.
-Mozilla receives basic information about the installed version of your VPN or Relay Add-on software, and the device they are installed on, including the operating system and hardware configuration.
-Your IP address is temporarily collected as part of our server logs for 90 days.
-No server logs of your network activity are maintained by neither Mozilla nor our partner Mullvad when you're using the Mozilla VPN service.
-We use the data to improve performance and stability for our users, and to measure the Services’ performance.
+Mozilla receives basic information about the installed version of your Relay Add-on software, and the device they are installed on, including the operating system and hardware configuration.
+Across the services, your IP address is temporarily collected as part of our server logs for 90 days.
+We use technical data to improve performance and stability for our users, and to measure the services’ performance.

 Location data.
-Mozilla VPN receives your IP address when you sign up for and use the service.
-We use the IP address in order to approximate your location to set which VPN server you connect to and because Mozilla VPN availability, pricing and offers may depend on your country.
+Mozilla receives your IP address when you sign up for and use the service(s).
+We use the IP address in order to approximate your location because Mozilla Subscription Services availability, pricing and offers may depend on your country.
+We also use your IP address for fraud and abuse prevention purposes across our products.

-Masks and where you use them.
+Firefox Relay masks (and where you use them).
 Mozilla maintains a copy of your account information to provide the service, in particular to associate your primary email address with your masked email address(es).
 If you create a custom mask, Mozilla stores it in order to forward emails to it.
 Mozilla stores the site where you created the mask, sites where you subsequently use the mask, and any labels associated with the mask in order to ensure that your masks are easily findable when you’re ready to use them.
 Learn how to enable and disable these features.

-Information We Share.
+Information we share.
 Firefox Relay shares information with third parties to provide the service to you.
-Mozilla has contracted with this company requiring them to protect your information.
+Mozilla has contracted with these companies requiring them to protect your information.
 Here’s who we use to support Firefox Relay:

 Twilio.
 Twilio receives your phone number, your phone mask, and the phone numbers that you exchange phone calls and text messages with.
 Twilio also receives the content of text messages you send and receive through Firefox Relay and Mozilla has set the Twilio service to delete its records of the text messages you send and receive through Firefox Relay after 7 days.